 Something to consider whether buying or renting: Software tools

 Many manufacturers of air monitoring equipment also offer software licensing.
 As a result, both consultants and their clients have an overwhelming choice of cloud-based instrument and data-management packages.
-While the air quality industry is still working out what key features, data analysis and reporting tools are most valuable for consultants, important questions both for renting or buying are:
+While the air quality industry is still working out what key features, data analysis and reporting tools are most valuable for consultants, important questions to both rent or buy air monitoring equipment are:

 - Is the price of the software included in the agreement?

 - Is it a one-off expense or recurring cost?